rricharz/Tek4010/README.md

 above.
 You cannot use the tek4010 emulator running screens, as it is done in the standard setup of the PiDP using the console, because screens filters the output stream of simh and is therefore unsuitable for graphics terminals such as the tek4010 emulator.
-If you don't want to change the standard setup, use control-e to stop simh, and then "exit" to quit simh.
+If you don't want to change the standard setup, use ctrl-e to stop simh, and then "exit" to quit simh.

 Because tek4010 needs rsh, you need to install rsh-server and rsh-client on the Raspberry Pi.
 You cannot use telnet here.